Perfect Honeymoon Destinations from Around the World for Travel Couples

 There’s great skiing, incredible vistas, lakes, oceans and amazing hikes to undertake.
 I love that the outdoors in New Zealand is so pristine, the lakes so clear, the trails well made.
 There are stunning multi-day hikes, and shorter, circular routes – like the Mount Robert Circuit, where you can see the majesty of the mountains and lakes without traveling too far off the beaten track.
 The amazing outdoors here allows for luxuries too – on our 16th wedding anniversary we had an entire beach to ourselves at Kawhia on South Island – where the hot water bubbles through the sand to let you create your own personal eco-friendly spa tub.
 An entire beach to ourselves – how luxurious is that?

 Accommodation in New Zealand ranges from basic campsites, where if you’re traveling around you’ll spend a lot of time, so the luxury resorts where you’ll want to enjoy every moment.
 The Millbrook Resort in Arrowtown, up from Queenstown on South Island is such a spot, amazing luxury and pristine wilderness.
 It’s a five-star resort with beautiful rooms, a great golf course and stunning views.

 Sarah and Nigel from ASocialNomad

 So which honeymoon destination will you pick?
 Honestly, you cannot go wrong with all of these choices.
-And don’t forget, if you need help planning and booking your honeymoon (even if the destinations are not listed), contact Christina.
-She can help create your perfect dream honeymoon.
-You will not regret hiring her, just read her reviews from previous clients and you will see why.
+And don’t forget, if you need help planning and booking your honeymoon (even if the destinations are not listed), contact me.
+As a home based travel agent with access to unpublished rates, I can help create your perfect dream honeymoon.